Home BlogA Complete Due Diligence Checklist: Template to Use in 2024

 Human resources documents

-Human resources documents are an integral part of a due diligence checklist since it allows us to assess the company’s labor costs, human capital, employment practices, and retention risks, which therefore can influence the final purchase price.
-Key documents to include are:
+Human resources documents are an integral part of a due diligence checklist since they allow us to assess the company’s labor costs, human capital, employment practices, and retention risks, which therefore can influence the final purchase price.
+Key documents and information to include are:

 • Organizational chart – the company’s management structure, key departments, and employees